 A sportsbook that welcomes high limit bettors is often—but not always—friendly to arbitrage bettors.
 These books operate a different business model, as they simply try to encourage the highest volume possible.
 Determining a bettor’s intent isn’t their focus.

 These sportsbooks are often the ones with the most capital, and they can afford to lose a high amount of bets and still remain solvent.
 Their guiding philosophy is that, over time, high betting volume plus the juice bettors are charged will keep them profitable.

 What Are the Actual Consequences of Getting Caught?

 If you’re suspected of arbitrage betting, sportsbooks will just send you a message saying that they’ve detected unusual activity on your account.
 They will then say that you’ve violated the terms and conditions of the sportsbooks, as you are a “professional” and not a “recreational” bettor.

 From there, there’s a good chance that your sportsbook void all of your currently existing bets.
 Any funds that are in your account (including your deposit) will be refunded.

 While it may be possible to restart your account in the future, suspected arbitrage bettors will likely have their limits drastically reduced once they’re reinstated.

 Tips and Tricks Bettors Use to Avoid Getting Their Accounts Locked

-Thankfully, there are some ways for bettors avoid detection if they decide to try their hand at some arbitrage betting.
+Thankfully, there are some ways for bettors to avoid detection if they decide to try their hand at some arbitrage betting.
 Of course, there’s no foolproof method to avoid getting found out (and sportsbooks are fairly adept at identifying arbitrage bettors), but the following tips can greatly improve a bettor’s chances of avoiding account restriction.